-The owner of the Lighthouse account will get a security alert showing footage of the person who set it off.
-They can call 9-1-1, sound a siren, or dismiss the alert if it's someone they know.
+The owner of the Lighthouse account will get a Ping showing footage of the person detected by the camera.
+They can sound a siren, activate 2-Way Talk, or contact the authorities if needed.

-To avoid this happening, make sure Lighthouse has access to your phone's location data and stay logged into the Lighthouse app.
+To avoid this happening if you stop by, make sure Lighthouse has access to your phone's location data, and stay logged into the Lighthouse app.

 Does this mean my location is always tracked?

-No, we only use your location to notify the system or your arrival and departure so security alerts turn on and off appropriately.
+No, we only use your location to notify the system or your arrival and departure so Pings can be sent appropriately.

 Does this mean I'm being recorded?